 Being able, at a low cost, to tailor your accounting package to best suit your business and your business processes is one of the crucial benefits of cloud accounting.
 These bolt-ons are rarely provided by the platforms themselves, being supplied instead by 3rd party developers who often have a deep personal knowledge of the business challenges you are facing.

-The standard of the apps is kept high by being part of a competitive environment with customer reviews openly displayed in the Xero add-on marketplace and QBO app center.
+The standard of the apps is kept high by being part of a competitive environment with customer reviews openly displayed in the Xero add-on marketplace and QBO app centre.

 4. Sharing and collaboration has never been easier